Aman-kulshreshtha/TextDetection/README.md

-# Python Program to extract text from a video file
+# Python Program to extract text( in english ) from a video file

 ### Libraries and modules used